ScriptIdiot/BeaconNotifier-Discord/README.md

 # BeaconNotifier-Discord
-This is to notify you via Discord whenever there is a new beacon.
+Cobalt strike CNA script to notify you via Discord whenever there is a new beacon.

 Make sure you have python3 installed